Daniel R. Hokanson: General officer

 In 2010 Hokanson was promoted to brigadier general.
 His assignments as a general officer included: deputy director, Strategic Plans and Policy (J-5), North American Aerospace Defense Command and United States Northern Command; and director, Strategic Plans and Policy (J-5), National Guard Bureau.
 Hokanson was promoted to major general in May 2013.
 From August 2013 to July 2015 he served as adjutant general of the Oregon Military Department.

 In June 2015, Hokanson was nominated by the president, for appointment to the rank of lieutenant general in the reserve active-duty, while serving as the deputy commander of United States Northern Command and as vice commander of U.S. Element, North American Aerospace Defense Command, at Peterson Air Force Base, Colorado.

-Hokanson's nomination for appointment as the 11th vice chief of the National Guard Bureau was confirmed by the United States Senate on September 15, 2016.
+Hokanson's nomination for appointment as the 11th vice chief of the National Guard Bureau was confirmed by the United States Senate on 15 September 2016.
 He assumed office in November 2016.

 Director of the Army National Guard

 In March 2019, the president nominated Hokanson to succeed Timothy J. Kadavy as director of the Army National Guard.
-Hokanson assumed his new duties in a ceremony on June 21, 2019.
+Hokanson assumed his new duties in a ceremony on 21 June 2019.
 In June 2020, the adjutant general of Minnesota, Jon A. Jensen was nominated to succeed him as Army Guard director.

 Chief of the National Guard Bureau

-In May 2020, Hokanson was nominated for appointment to the rank of general and assignment as the chief of the National Guard Bureau.
-He was confirmed by the Senate on July 20, 2020 and assumed office on August 3, 2020.
+In May 2020, Hokanson was nominated for appointment to the rank of general and assignment as chief of the National Guard Bureau.
+He was confirmed by the Senate on 20 July 2020 and assumed office on 3 August 2020.